MicrosoftDocs/bingmaps-docs/BingMaps/articles/geospatial-endpoint-service.md

  The response returns the following information:

-- Whether this is a politically disputed area, such as an area claimed by more than one country.
+- Whether this is a politically disputed area, such as an area claimed by more than one country/region.

 - Whether services are available in the user’s region.